ABSI Research Initiatives

 Biophysical & Socioecological Models

-Building water flow models that characterize river to bay flow and bay and Gulf exchange, and an oyster model to inform water management and restoration.
+Building water flow models that characterize river to bay flow and bay and Gulf exchange, & an oyster model to inform water management & restoration.